elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved.md

 url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
 score: -1.0
 related_article1:
-    id: 170204
+    id: 170215
-    title: Explain the associative laws with an example.
+    title: >-
+        What is the structure of propositional arguments and how are hypotheses involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
+    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
 related_article2:
-    id: 170214
+    id: 170207
-    title: How can logical arguments be translated from English to logical form?
+    title: >-
+        How do conditional identities apply in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-logical-arguments-be-translated-from-english-to-logical-form
+    url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
 related_article3:
-    id: 170201
+    id: 170212
-    title: What is a logical equivalency and how is it represented in notation?
+    title: >-
+        State De Morgan’s Laws and provide an example of their application.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-logical-equivalency-and-how-is-it-represented-in-notation
+    url: /learn/mathematics/questions/state-de-morgans-laws-and-provide-an-example-of-their-application
 related_article4:
-    id: 170202
+    id: 170212
-    title: How can truth tables be used to determine logical equivalency?
+    title: >-
+        State De Morgan’s Laws and provide an example of their application.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-logical-equivalency
+    url: /learn/mathematics/questions/state-de-morgans-laws-and-provide-an-example-of-their-application
 related_article5:
     id: 170202
+    title: >-
-    title: How can truth tables be used to determine logical equivalency?
+        How can truth tables be used to determine logical equivalency?
     subject: Mathematics
     url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-logical-equivalency
 ---